 5.2.1 Basic principles

-The MMTel offline charging functionality is based on the CTFs reporting accounting information, by sending Diameter Charging Data Requests Charging Data Request [start, interim, stop and event] to the CDF.
+The MMTel offline charging functionality is based on the CTFs reporting accounting information, by sending Diameter Charging Data Requests Charging Data Request [start, interim, stop and event] to the CDF or sending Charging Data Request [Initial, Update, Termination, Event] to the offline only CHF using Nchf specified in TS 32.290 [57] and TS 32.291 [58].

 The circumstances on which the Diameter client uses Charging Data Request[start, interim and stop], or Charging Data Request[Event] depend on the supplementary service type and is determined for each of them.
 Further details are specified in clause 5.2.2.